Moneytree: Controversy

-Debt traps are commonly targeted mainly at low-income borrowers.
 In 2005, the Seattle Post-Intelligencer and the University of Washington completed a demographic analysis which concluded payday-loan stores (including those run by Moneytree) were predominantly found in largely-black and low-income neighborhoods.
 Bassford has stated that Moneytree's products are not predatory in nature, but instead that "for the most part, they are [a] responsible business" and "there are people who misuse all kinds of products in society."
 The company also claims to promote financial literacy for customers, with Bassford saying he sponsors a group of students at the University of Washington who "deliver financial literacy in schools" though he could not recall any specific programs.
 Asked whether he works to improve financial education among potential clients, he said, "We're not conducting programs with our customers."